Dismalsociety/jansport_360/README.md

 Example:
 If pressure typically dips 5 time steps after a flow rate spike, the attention mechanism can learn to "pay attention" to what happened 5 steps ago, even if the LSTM's memory has faded.
 Think of it like having a highlighter that marks the most important parts of the history for making predictions.

+Input → LSTM1 → LSTM2 → Attention1 (focuses on important timesteps)
+                   ↓
+                LSTM3 → LSTM4 → Attention2 (refocuses again)
+                           ↓
+                       LSTM5 → LSTM6 → Attention3 (final focus)
+                                  ↓
+                               Output

+Why add attention?

+LSTMs can struggle with long sequences (15+ steps) Important patterns might be too far apart
+The "forgetting problem" - crucial information gets diluted

+So yes, LSTMs have memory, but attention gives them a "photographic memory" that can instantly recall any previous moment without degradation.
+It's like the difference between trying to remember something through a game of telephone vs. having direct access to the original message.

+LSTM Memory:

+Sequential memory: Information passes through hidden states step by step Can forget: Important information from early steps can fade/get overwritten Fixed flow: Must go through every step in sequence (1→2→3→4...)

+LSTM + Attention:

+Direct access: Can look directly at ANY previous time step Selective focus: Chooses which time steps are most relevant Parallel connections: Can connect step 1 directly to step 10